jwhitbeck/ditl/README.md

 several _group_ traces representing the pre-calculated connected components.

-There are two supported store formats: a simple directory, or a jar archive file.
+There are several supported store formats: a simple directory, a jar archive file, or using the java classpath.

 ### Bus